rehearsal-js/rehearsal-js/README.md

 ## Migrate by Directory

 With the flag `--entrypoint` or `-e`, Rehearsal will migrate by directory.
-If you run `migrate -e directoryA` and `migrate -e directoryB` sequentially, Rehearsal will give you a report that merge both runs.
+If you run `migrate -e directoryA` and `migrate -e directoryB` sequentially, Rehearsal will give you a report which merges both runs.

 ## Rehearsal Reports